farhaanaliii/farhaanaliii/README.md

-### 👋 Hello!
+# 👋 Hello!
 I'm Farhan Ali

 ![Profile Views](https://views.whatilearened.today/views/github/farhaanaliii/views.svg)

 Welcome to my GitHub profile!
-I’m a passionate backend developer eager to solve real-world problems and explore innovative solutions.
-Let’s dive into my journey and projects.
+I'm a backend developer passionate about exploring programming, reverse engineering, and cybersecurity.
+My coding journey started in 8th class, and since then, I’ve worked on building efficient backend systems, with a focus on API development, data processing, and security.
+I love solving real-world problems and constantly learning new techniques to improve my skills.
+When I’m not coding, I’m usually gaming—taking on challenges and enjoying some fun competition!

 ---

-#### ✨ About Me
+## ✨ About Me

-- 🤓 **Coder Since 14**: I started coding at 14, and now, at 17, I’m continuously learning and growing.
+- 🤓 **Coder Since 14**: I started coding at 14, and now, at 18, I’m continuously learning and growing.
 - 🔧 **Backend Developer**: Passionate about building efficient and secure systems.
 - 🇵🇰 **From Pakistan**: Representing the tech talent from my home country.
 - ⚡ **Languages**: Proficient in Python with PyQt5, love working in C++, and have completed projects in PHP.